María Esther Zuno

 María Esther Zuno Arce (8 December 1924 – 4 December 1999) was the wife of Mexican President Luis Echeverría and the first lady of Mexico from 1970 to 1976.
 She refused to adopt the standard title of primera dama (first lady), preferring to be called compañera (meaning partner, companion, or comrade).
 She was known for her efforts to support women's rights and social welfare in Mexico.

 Early life

-María Esther Zuno Arce was born in Guadalajara, in Mexico's Jalisco state, in 1924.
+María Esther Zuno Arce was born in Guadalajara, Jalisco, on December 8, 1924.
 She was the third of twelve children born to Carmen Arce, a homemaker, and José Guadalupe Zuno, a former governor of Jalisco.
+Reportedly, her birth certificate was signed by ex-president Álvaro Obregón, as well as future presidents Lázaro Cárdenas and Manuel Ávila Camacho.

 Marriage and family

 Zuno met Luis Echeverría at the home of the artists Diego Rivera and Frida Kahlo, with whom they were friends.
 The couple's social circle also included the artists David Alfaro Siqueiros and José Clemente Orozco.
 After a five-year engagement, Zuno and Echeverría, a law student at the time, were married on 2 January 1945.
 The groom's friend José López Portillo, a future president of Mexico, served as their witness.

 The couple had eight children: Luis Vicente, María del Carmen, Álvaro, María Esther, Rodolfo, Pablo, Benito, and Adolfo.